-Select and upload files Select 4 elements of raw fire sequence shapefile .shp, .shx, .prj, .dbf Browse...
-No file selected d.
+Select 4 elements of ad hoc area shapefile .shp, .shx, .prj, .dbf d.
 Switch to the "Do fire scenario analysis" tab.
 Here you need to make several selections before running the Fire Scenario Analysis For all except "Fire scenario shapefile" and "Choose a Region" default values are set.
 You must therefore select these first two settings and decide whether the default values for the remaining three options are appropriate for your analysis.
 Purpose of each setting is tabulated below.